absoludity/blog/content/post/learning-to-paraglide-day-1.md

 After years of wanting to fly and months of waiting since deciding to learn, I'm up at [FlyManilla](https://flymanilla.com/) learning to fly a paraglider with 10 other keen wannabe fledglings under the instruction of Godfrey Wenness and two other instructors Bob and Karl.
 Though I have been looking forward to this for a while and reading as much as I can to prepare, nothing beats being shown the details from years of experience with real equipment that you can touch and try - which is exactly what we've been doing in our first day.

-I'm taking notes for my own personal reference and learning, while it's fresh, but it's totally possible I've not remembered correctly and have made mistakes.
-These are not notes for others to learn from but may give an interested passer-by who is considering a course a good idea about how valuable the course is!
+**Disclaimer**: I'm taking notes for my own personal reference and learning while it's fresh, but it's totally possible I've remembered incorrectly and have made mistakes.
+These are not notes for others to learn from but may give an interested passer-by who is considering a course a good idea about how valuable the course at Manilla is.
+If you're interested in learning to paraglide, I'd totally recommend this live-in [9-day course at FlyManilla](https://www.flymanilla.com/ManillaParaglidingSchool/tabid/141/Default.aspx) (but have zero experience with any other courses, of course).

 ## Morning session - from risers to canopy